deadjakk/bloodhound-cli/README.md

-All commands currently take one positional argument, it can be a text file from which it will try to parse users in various formats, or it can be a single user, `bh` SHOULD figure it out...
+All commands currently take one positional argument, it can be a text file from which it will try to parse users in various formats, or it can be a single user, `bh` SHOULD figure it out.
+That said, be mindful of what you throw at it.

 ### Marking Owned Principals (-m)